alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * Click on the "Edit" button;
 * Change the "Email" field to your personal email address;
 * Click on "Save changes";
-* Sign out by first clicking on your profile picture on the top-right of the page;
+* Sign out by clicking on your profile picture on the top-right of the page and by selecting "Sign out";
 * Click on the "Forgot your password?" link;
 * Set your personal email address and click on "Reset password";
-* Check in your personal mailbox and check you have received an email (it may be in the spam folder).
+* Check in your personal mailbox and verify you have received an email (it may be in the spam folder).

 ## Automatic backup configuration
 Backups are important because they prevent data loss in case of accident and allow you to migrate to another